asmarais/monty/README.md

 # monty
-we will learn LIFO &FIFO
+we will learn STACKS & QUEUES, LIFO & FIFO